chart10/UniRoute/specs.md

 ## 2.2 Assumptions and Dependencies

 - UniRoute requires other services to function properly.
 This includes the google maps API, MARTA API, and school transport API.
+- MARTA API is undergoing a change in December 2022 that may alter the way we need to implement it into our design.

 # 3. System Features and Requirements